kritikseth/Analyzing-Optimal-Configurations-for-Playing-Video-Games/README.md

 Overall, this project provides a starting point for further research into optimal conditions for playing video games, which could help game developers create better games and enhance the gaming experience for players.

+## Mentor

+This project was completed with the guidanc of [Dr Pascal Wallisch](https://github.com/Pascallisch)

 ## Installation
 ```
 pip install -r requirements.txt